-South by Southwest SXSW 2017: Festival Denies ‘Misleading’ Immigration Scandal
+South By Southwest SXSW 2017: Festival Denies ‘Misleading’ Immigration Scandal

 Furthermore, Swenson says it does indicate any change in the policy that Southwest by Southwest has had for at least five years.
 A policy, he says, that has never had to be enforced and which he does not foresee coming into play at SXSW 2017.
 Rather, the rules are there to protect the organizers from any possible legal trouble that should arise from problematic performers.

 “It’s intended for someone who does something really egregious like disobeying our rules for pyrotechnics, starts a brawl in a club, or kills somebody.
-You have to really f**k up for us to do this stuff… What people don’t understand is that we’re already talking to immigration about all these bands.
+You have to really f**k up for us to do this stuff.
+What people don’t understand is that we’re already talking to immigration about all these bands.
 Most of these bands are here because we sort of sponsored them.
 So if somebody did something bad enough that we had to enforce this part of the contract, we would probably be obliged to notify immigration that ‘Hey these guys are trouble,’ but we’ve never had to do that.”

 In response, the Told Slant member has called “fake news” on accusations that he edited together two separate portions of the SXSW contract.
 As evidence, he posted a video of him scrolling through the message on his social media accounts.